-LAWA provides the most comprehensive recreational water quality information in New Zealand for you to use as a guide in deciding when and where to swim.
-The swim icons presented on LAWA show how water quality test results compare to national swim guidelines.
+LAWA provides New Zealand's most comprehensive recreational water quality information to help you decide where and when to swim.
+The swim icons on LAWA show how water quality results compare to national guidelines.

-- Check that water is clean and clear, and avoid swimming for 2 - 3 days after heavy or prolonged rainfall, even at sites that usually have good water quality.
+- Avoid swimming for at least 2-3 days after heavy or prolonged rain, even at sites that usually have good water quality.

-- Don't swim if the water smells unpleasant.
+- Don't swim if the water is murky or smells unpleasant.
+Wait until it clears before taking a dip.

 Latest result

-The circle shaped swim icon shows the recent water quality result from weekly water quality monitoring or the current predicted risk.
+The circle-shaped swim icons represent the most recent water quality result from weekly monitoring or the current predicted risk.

 |